A Business-Friendly Approach Promotes Innovation and Growth in Ohio

 - With a Gross State Product (GSP) of $698 billion in 2019, Ohio is the 7th largest economy in the U.S., and ranks 4th in manufacturing gross domestic product

 - In 2019, 130,621 new businesses were created in Ohio, compared to just 80,273 in 2010 – a 63 percent increase

 - JobsOhio sector real GDP growth is 30.3 percent from 2010-2018, more than Region (19.8 percent) and the country (25.1 percent)

 - Since 2016 (December 2015 – February 2020), Ohio’s labor force has grown by about 13,200 to 5.7 million, indicating growing confidence in Ohio’s labor market

 - The state’s Common Sense Initiative has created a jobs-friendly regulatory environment

 - Accelerated environmental permitting process takes 180 days or less

 Ohio’s economy consists of thriving industries that reflect the Midwest’s industrial leadership and continued innovation.
-JobsOhio executes strategies around Ohio’s biggest industries and industries showing growth: advanced manufacturing, aerospace and aviation, automotive, energy and chemicals, financial services, food and agribusiness, healthcare, information technology, and logistics and distribution.
+JobsOhio executes strategies around Ohio’s biggest industries: advanced manufacturing, aerospace and aviation, automotive, energy and chemicals, financial services, food and agribusiness, healthcare, information technology, and logistics and distribution.